 Unfortunately, many companies continue to operate without adequate provisions in their articles of association.
 It is, therefore, important to review a company’s articles on a regular basis, updating when necessary to meet the evolving needs of the business.

-Tell Companies House about the death of a director
+Tell Companies House about the death of a company director

 When a director dies, the law requires that Companies House is notified on form TM01 within 14 days.
 This form can be filed online or by post.
 Once received, Companies House will update the public record accordingly.